-Remember that the learning process isn’t all about hard work, and can be fun too!, it’s not all hard work.
+Remember that the learning process isn’t all about hard work, and can be fun too!
 If you’re a movie fan, you can watch movies in your desired language with or without subtitles.
-This has a dual advantage of reinforcing words you have previously practiced or learnt, introducing new phrases and contexts in which you can use vocabulary and improving your pronunciation skills as you could mimic the actors until you get it right.
+This has a dual advantage of reinforcing words you have previously practiced or learned, introducing new phrases and contexts in which you can use vocabulary and improving your pronunciation skills as you could mimic the actors until you get it right.

 Why not try downloading music in your target language and sing along with the artists?
 Make sure to check the lyrics and note down new vocabulary.

 While surfing the internet you can quickly find tutorial videos to complement your daily language lessons.
 You can never get enough of hearing the new language, as the brain is reinforced each time you hear words you have studied previously and commits them to memory.

 Vocabulary building is, as the name entails, is a gradual constructive process.
 Make use of flashcards, post-it notes, lists, etc. to ensure that you do not lose what you have learned.

 Read as many books in the new language as you can find, and find opportunities to speak with natives.
 You’ll soon receive compliments on how well you speak the language and you can use this as motivation to drive your onward progress.
 Try changing the language setting on your phone to your new language, prompting you to recognize new words and phrases.